John McLiam: Acting career

 He took McLiam, the Gaelic form of his real surname Williams, as a stage name.

 His acting career began in Maxwell Anderson's Winterset in San Francisco in 1946.
 After a few roles in plays in California he moved to New York.
 His first Broadway role was as a guard in Maxwell Anderson's Barefoot in Athens in 1951.
 His other stage roles include Shaw's Saint Joan, and Tiger at the Gates, Christopher Fry's version of a Jean Giraudoux play, which ran 1959–60 on Broadway.
 He appeared in the original Broadway cast of One More River (1960).

 He moved to California in 1960 to work in film and television.
 His film roles included a cockney ne'er-do-well in My Fair Lady (1964), Boss Kean in Cool Hand Luke (1967), In Cold Blood (1967) as murder victim Herbert Clutter, John acted as the pilot/flight instructor for Aunt Bee in Season 8 of The Andy Griffith Show, "Aunt Bee's Big Moment" Halls of Anger (1970), Woody Allen's Sleeper (1973), rancher David Braxton in The Missouri Breaks (1976), and Orval in First Blood (1982).
 He played Jimmy Tomorrow in John Frankenheimer's American Film Theater movie of The Iceman Cometh (1973), alongside Fredric March, Lee Marvin, Robert Ryan and Jeff Bridges.

+McLiam portrayed Ellis Carter, a young man seeking freedom from his domineering brother, in the 1961 episode "The Big Spender" of the television series Window on Main Street.
+He appeared in "The Wild Wild West" S3 E17 "The Night of the Headless Woman" as Tucker (1967).

+In the 1979 television miniseries Freedom Road, he played Ulysses S. Grant.
+He appeared in several episodes of the western series The Virginian (one of which was in 1970 as Parker on "The Men From Shiloh" which was the rebranded name that year for The Virginian) and Gunsmoke, and was Doc Holliday in the pilot of Bret Maverick.
+He portrayed the lead character's father in T.J.
+Hooker, and as Elsworth Chisolm in two 1989 episodes of Dynasty after appearing five years prior as another character.
+In 1980, he played retired attorney Nathan Moore in an episode during the final season of The Waltons.
+He guest starred in a 1970 episode of Bonanza, three episodes of Little House on the Prairie (1977–1983), and in a two episodes of Highway to Heaven, all opposite Michael Landon.
+He had guest roles in dozens of other television series, including The Twilight Zone, Mannix, Magnum, P.I., M*A*S*H, Murder, She Wrote, The A-Team, and Perry Mason.

 He was John of Gaunt in William Woodman's filmed version of Shakespeare's Richard II (1982): while the cast's acting was generally judged as poor, Charles R. Forker said McLiam delivered Gaunt's most famous speech "like an operatic aria" but in general was no match for Sir John Gielgud at speaking verse.

-McLiam portrayed Ellis Carter, a young man seeking freedom from his domineering brother, in the 1961 episode "The Big Spender" of the television series Window on Main Street.

-In 1964, he guest starred on Gunsmoke as a helpful crazy farmer named “Delphos” in the episode “Big Man, Big Target” (S10/E10).
-In 1966 he returned in “My Father, My Son” (S11E30) as an Irish drunkard named “Dougherty”, then again as “Dougherty” on “Champion of the World” (S12E14), and as "O'Quillian" (S14E06).